transferwise/pipelinewise/docs/connectors/taps/snowflake.rst

         # List of tables to replicate from Snowflake to a destination
         #
         # Please check the Replication Strategies section in the documentation to understand the differences.
-        # For LOG_BASED replication method you might need to adjust the source mysql/ mariadb configuration.
         tables:
           - table_name: "TABLE_ONE"
             replication_method: "INCREMENTAL"   # One of INCREMENTAL or FULL_TABLE